Yahwenissi/my-portfolio/README.md

 # Languages

-Well I am most working on Next.js truly understanding the concept of React and its framework plus typescript!
+Well I am mostly working on Next.js, truly understanding the concept of React and its framework plus typescript!

 # Features